RolandHughes/ls-cs/README.md

 * One by one all low level graphics classes will be replaced by wrappers for SDL3 functionality.
 * CUPS 3.x support.

-Once we get the last of the Qt/CopperSpice stuff out, a VCPKG build for Windows will be created.
+Once we get the last of the Qt/CopperSpice stuff out:

-A cross compile will then be created for ArmV8.
+* A cross compile will then be created for ArmV8.
+* a VCPKG build for Windows will be created.

 Then we are done.
 No more work will be done on this library as all efforts will be devoted to BasisDoctrina.